 Winter fat tire biking is growing in popularity with groomed trails and competitive races across the Northern Lower Peninsula and Upper Peninsula from Traverse City to Marquette.
 If you’re new to fat tires, check out MyNorth’s comprehensive guide: Northern Michigan Fat Tire Biking.
-If you’re already an enthusiast, read on for some of the best trails and races.
+If you’re already an enthusiast, read on for some of the best trails.

 45-North Vineyard Trail, Lake Leelanau